-Are wondering how to add a beautiful color to your desserts without the use of artificial colorants?
+Are you wondering how to add beautiful color to your desserts without the use of artificial colorants?

-Here are our 5 favorite ways to color your desserts in a 100% natural way:
+Here are our 5 favorite food coloring ingredients to use in your desserts in a 100% natural way:

 1. Wild berry powders